 Creatine and IGF-1

-Studies suggest that taking creatine is linked to more IGF-1 production in the body.
-IGF-1 is an anabolic hormone, meaning that it encourages muscle growth.
+Studies suggest that oral supplementation of creatine is linked to an increase in insulin like growth hormone 1 production in the body.
+IGF-1 is an anabolic hormone, also known as a growth hormone, meaning that it encourages skeletal muscle growth.

-One study, in particular, found that taking creatine combined with a 10-week strength training program not only experienced improved strength but also increased levels of testosterone when compared to the placebo group.
+One study found that supplementing creatine combined with a 10-week strength training program led to improved strength and increased levels of testosterone when compared to the placebo group.